Carnagion/dissertation/diss/diss.typ

 #cite(<avella-time-indexed>, form: "prose") counter this claim by presenting a time-indexed MIP formulation based on a novel class of valid clique inequalities for the single machine scheduling problem with sequence-dependent setup times.
 They generalise a family of inequalities introduced by #cite(<nogueira-mixed-integer>, form: "prose").
-Their formulation significantly improve the quality of the lower bounds, reduces the number of constraints, and is capable of solving difficult instances from large airports in Europe, namely Stockholm Arlanda, Hamburg, and Milano Linate.
+Their formulation significantly improve the quality of the lower bounds, reduces the number of constraints, and is capable of solving difficult real-world instances from large airports in Europe, namely Stockholm Arlanda, Hamburg, and Milano Linate.

+#cite(<beasley-scheduling-aircraft>, form: "prose") introduce a linear programming (LP)-based tree search approach for the problem of sequencing arrivals on a single runway, and later extend their formulation to handle multiple runways as well.
+They consider hard time window constraints and use an objective function that penalises landing before or after a given target time for each arrival.
+Unlike many previous approaches that assumed an indefinite latest time limit for landing, their approach employs more realistic latest landing times based on fuel considerations.
+This allows for simplifying the problem by exploiting the presence of increased disjoint intervals, caused by relatively narrow hard time windows.

 #cite(<beasley-scheduling-aircraft>, form: "prose") also present an alternative time-indexed 0-1 MIP formulation that can be derived by discretising time, although they note that this formulation produces a relatively large number of variables and constraints, and do not explore it further.